ghubstan/slate/source/index.html.md

 Name | Type | Description
  ------------- | ------------- | -------------
- offer_id | string | The unique identifier of the offer being taken. payment_account_id | string | The unique identifier of the payment account used to take offer. taker_fee_currency_code | string | The code of the currency (BSQ or BTC) used to pay the taker's Bisq trade fee. amount | uint64 | The trade's intended BTC amount in satoshis.
+ offer_id | string | The unique identifier of the offer being taken. payment_account_id | string | The unique identifier of the payment account used to take a Bisq v1 protocol offer.<br/>This payment_account_id request param is not used when taking a BSQ Swap offer;<br/>all BSQ Swap transactions use the daemon's default BsqSwapAccount.<br/> taker_fee_currency_code | string | The code of the currency (BSQ or BTC) used to pay the taker's Bisq v1 protocol trade fee.<br/>This taker_fee_currency_code request param is not used when taking a BSQ Swap offer;<br/>all BSQ Swap trade fees are paid in BSQ.<br/> amount | uint64 | The trade's intended BTC amount in satoshis.
 Ten million satoshis is represented as 10000000.<br/>If set, the takeoffer amount value must be >= offer.min_amount and <= offer.amount.<br/>If not set (0 default), the taken offer's (max) amount becomes the intended trade amount.<br/>

 ### gRPC Response: TakeOfferReply